-With a rebound in government bond markets, and spread compression on top, the Fund returned a healthy +0.78% for the month after fees, finishing the month at an all-time high net asset value (NAV).
-This takes year-to-date returns to +1.41%, some +52bps higher than the short-dated BAML 1-5-year GBP Index.
+With a rebound in government bond markets, and spread compression on top, the Fund returned a healthy +0.75% for the month after fees, finishing the month at an all-time high net asset value (NAV).
+This takes year-to-date returns to +1.40%, some +51bps higher than the short-dated BAML 1-5-year GBP Index.

-Attribution for the month shows especially strong returns from financials, with banks strongly outperforming, delivering a return of $\pm 1.21\%$ and a contribution of ± 32 bps.
-Within subsectors of banks, lower tier 2s returned $\pm 1.41\%$, with Additional Tier 1s (AT1s) and senior having comparable returns of $\pm 1.15\%$ and $\pm 1.09\%$ respectively.
-Insurance was also strong, delivering $\pm 0.85\%$, which made a contribution of $\pm 1.29\%$.
-In total, financials returned $\pm 1.08\%$, which made a contribution of $\pm 4.08\%$ in
+Attribution for the month shows especially strong returns from financials, with banks strongly outperforming, delivering a return of $\pm 1.16\%$ and a contribution of ± 29 bps.
+Within subsectors of banks, lower tier 2s returned $\pm 1.40\%$, with Additional Tier 1s (AT1s) and senior having comparable returns of $\pm 1.06\%$ and $\pm 1.04\%$ respectively.
+Insurance was also strong, delivering $\pm 0.78\%$ and a contribution of $\pm 1.20\%$, led by the T3 subsector which returned $\pm 1.29\%$.
+In total, therefore, financials returned $\pm 1.02\%$, making a contribution of ± 40 bps.

-Secured bonds produced the second-highest return, of +0.99%, with Center Parcs and Arqiva notable outperformers, with longer dated holdings producing the highest returns.
+Secured bonds produced the second-highest return, of +1.08%, with Center Parcs and Arqiva notable outperformers, with longer dated holdings producing the highest returns.

-Corporate hybrids returned +0.72%, which outperformed senior non-financials, which returned +0.64%.
+Corporate hybrids returned +0.68%, which outperformed senior non-financials, which returned +0.55%.
 However, senior non-financials made a higher contribution than hybrids, of +12bps versus +8bps, due to the almost double weighting of senior to hybrid non-financials in the Fund.

-Lastly within credit, floating rate asset-backed securities (ABS) had a solid month, returning +0.58%, and a contribution of +4bps, but struggling to outperform fixed rate bonds as spreads tightened and yields fell across the broader market.
+Lastly within credit, floating rate asset-backed securities (ABS) had a solid month, returning +0.64%, and a contribution of +5bps, but struggling to outperform fixed rate bonds as spreads tightened and yields fell across the broader market

-Government bonds returned a similar amount, at +0.57% and a contribution of +8bps, and the portfolio's newest holding of five-year German bunds returned +0.73%, outperforming gilts at +0.55% and US Treasuries at +0.44%.
+Government bonds returned a similar amount, at +0.58% and a contribution of +9bps, and the portfolio's newest holding of five-year German bunds returned +0.74%, outperforming gilts at +0.55% and US Treasuries at +0.44%.

 While a softer landing narrative appears to be increasing in terms of adoption by market participants, the Fund retains a continued lower beta stance than normal given non-financial spreads that, in the views of the portfolio managers (PMs), are starting to look a little too tight for economic risks that still remain significant.
-Likewise, spread duration remains lower than normal at 1.4 years, with around 14% in our liquidity bucket of government bonds (US Treasuries, gilts and now bunds) being higher than normal.
+Likewise, spread duration remains lower than normal at 1.3 years, with around 14% in our liquidity bucket of government bonds (US Treasuries, gilts and now bunds) being higher than normal.
 Further, given the PMs' concerns over commercial real estate (CRE) issues in the US having the potential to create further insolvencies in the US regional banking sector, the PMs have retained higher credit quality within both the banks and insurance sectors by staying invested in more senior financials than is typical compared to the Fund's history.

-To be clear, the PMs have no credit-quality concerns over the banks and insurers held in the portfolio, given their Basel III regulated status, high capital ratios, high-quality loan books and healthy loan/deposit ratios; however, a further liquidity squeeze cannot be ruled out in an environment where depositors could be reading stories of failing US regional banks over the next few months.
+To be clear, the PMs have no credit-quality concerns over the banks and insurers held in the portfolio, given their Basel III regulated status, high capital ratios, high-quality loan books and healthy loan/deposit ratios; however; a further liquidity squeeze cannot be ruled out in an environment where depositors could be reading stories of failing US regional banks over the next few months.
 As such, the PMs believe it prudent to keep a lower level of risk in financials, keeping the overall beta of the Fund slightly lower than before.